 - Use dialogues to request consent

-- Employ CCPA objectives in your marketing campaigns
+- Employ CCPA/CPRA objectives in your marketing campaigns

 Note: BlueConic is not a consulting or law firm.
 This document does not constitute legal advice.
 We recommend you consult your organization’s legal and/or privacy experts to determine what is required for your specific organization.